 Subscribe to Business RSS feed

-Simmons First National Corp.
-Board of Directors have declared a regular $0.21 per share quarterly cash dividend payable Oct.
+Simmons First National Corp.’s board of directors declared a regular $0.23 per-share quarterly cash dividend payable Oct.
 1 to shareholders of record Sept.
 15.

 High nighttime temperatures during recent summer months will likely affect the quality of harvested rice in the southern portion of the state, according to University of Arkansas System Division of Agriculture experts.

 Despite a slow, rainy start to the planting season, Arkansas’ small cotton crop is looking good, but there are “still a lot of bears out in the woods,” said Bill Robertson, extension cotton agronomist for the University of Arkansas System Division of Agriculture.

 The Arkansas Forest Resources Center is debuting a newly redesigned Arkansas Timber Price report that provides statewide average stumpage prices for pine pulpwood, pine chip-n-saw, pine sawtimber, hardwood pulpwood, mixed hardwood sawtimber and oak sawtimber products.